Diketene/wigcpp/README.md

 ### Multi-threaded calling of functions

 The use of `thread_local` in C++11 eliminates the need for users to explicitly initialize thread-local resources at thread startup.
-So when calling these functions in multi-thread, you can proceed just as you would in a single-threaded environment.
+So when calling these functions in pthread-like(1:1 threading model) multi-threads, you can proceed just as you would in a single-threaded environment.

-An example in C++ is as followed:

 ```C++
 #include "wigcpp/wigcpp.hpp"